MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

-## Friday, January 6 & Saturday, January 7
+## Friday, January 13 & Saturday, January 14

 ### No Movie Showing - Theatre Closed

 # Coming Soon

-## Friday, January 13 & Saturday, January 14

-### No Movie Showing - Theatre Closed

 ## Friday, January 20 & Saturday, January 21

-### Avatar: Check back for updates on the schedule soon!!!
+### Puss in Boots: The Last Wish

+Puss in Boots discovers that his passion for adventure has taken its toll: be has burnt through eight of his nine lives.
+Puss sets out on an epic journey to find the mythical Last Wish and restore his nine lives.

 ## Friday, January 27 & Saturday, January 28